ordina-jworks/ordina-jworks.github.io/_posts/2023-02-06-tesla-ypp-2022-blogpost.md

 To address this issue, we had to improve our communication and agile working and ensure that all team members were aware of each other's progress.

 Deploying a complex application in the cloud can also present several challenges, especially when dealing with unfamiliar platforms like AWS.
-To set up all the necessary resources in AWS, we had to learn how to work with Terraform, which required attending workshops, consulting documentation, and utilizing tutorials to learn the essential skills.
+To set up all the necessary resources in AWS, we had to learn how to work with Terraform, which required attending workshops, consulting documentation, and utilizing tutorials to learn this essential skill.

 Furthermore, deploying the application using Kubernetes proved incredibly challenging, as we needed to gain experience with this technology.
 This required us to explore various solutions, test different approaches, and collaborate closely with our team members to overcome this challenge.

 In the end, the challenges we faced proved to be valuable lessons.
-We completed our project by improving our communication and acquiring new skills, which took longer than initially thought.
+We completed our project by improving our communication and acquiring new skills.
 Our experience has taught us the importance of collaboration and adaptability when working with unfamiliar technologies.
 These lessons will prove beneficial in future projects and enable us to tackle even more complex challenges in application development.